Tine-m/2.semLoginSample/README.md

 Be careful not to store large and unnecessary object graphs to overburden the server.
 It impacts scalability.

  ## Logical architecture
-  The app is build as a three layered architecture that follows this illustration (Martin Fowler) https://martinfowler.com/bliki/PresentationDomainDataLayering.html:
+  The app is build as a three layered architecture that follows this illustration https://martinfowler.com/bliki/PresentationDomainDataLayering.html:
   ![](img/all_more.png)

   The app has: